-This ability replaces cantrips and spells and summon monster I, II, III, IV, V, VI, VII, VIII, IX.
+This ability replaces cantrips, spells, blood pact, greater blood pact, tireless pact, mighty blood pact, and summon monster I, II, III, IV, V, VI, VII, VIII, IX.

 At 5th level the mirage keeper can change his prisms into a special prism called an eldbox, which he may use to capture constructs, such as magitek armors and give them life through his gauntlets to become part of his stacks, treating this constructs as a normal mirage.

 This ability replaces shield ally.

 Jiant and Lilkin (Su)